 If a student has an extended absence near the end of a quarter or semester, he or she may be granted an incomplete until all work can be made up.
-The Director of Academics must approve incompletes.
+The vice principal of academics must approve incompletes.

-PowerSchool/Progress Report Night
+PowerSchool/Progress Report Nights